a-safari/k-swap/README.md

 This repository provides the implementation of the randomized and naive k-swap algorithms as presented in the paper:

-**"A k-swap Local Search for Makespan Scheduling"**
+**"A *k*-swap Local Search for Makespan Scheduling"**
 *Lars Rohwedder, Ashkan Safari, and Tjark Vredeveld*
 [arXiv:2401.05956](https://arxiv.org/abs/2401.05956)

 ## Repository Structure

-- **`main.py`**: Coordinates the execution of experiments, including loading instances, running the randomized and naive k-swap algorithms, and recording the results.
+- **`main.py`**: Coordinates the execution of experiments, including loading instances, running the randomized and naive *k*-swap algorithms, and recording the results.

-- **`KSwap.py`**: Contains the core implementations of the k-swap local search algorithms, including both the naive and randomized versions.
-It defines the logic for identifying and performing improving k-swap moves.
+- **`KSwap.py`**: Contains the core implementations of the *k*-swap local search algorithms, including both the naive and randomized versions.
+It defines the logic for identifying and performing improving *k*-swap moves.

 - **`scheduleStructure.py`**: Defines the data structures and functions related to job scheduling, such as representing schedules, calculating makespan, and applying job swaps.